 If Cypress decides to make a distribution of its shares of our class B common stock to its stockholders in connection with a tax-free distribution, shares of our class B common stock will automatically convert into shares of class A common stock if such shares of class B common stock are transferred to a person other than Cypress, a successor in interest to Cypress or one of Cypress' subsidiaries.
 Cypress, its successors in interest and its subsidiaries may also convert shares of our class B common stock held by them into class A common stock at any time.
-All conversions of our class B common stock to class A common stock are not convertible into shares of our class B common stock.
+All conversions of our class B common stock to class A common stock will be effected on a one-for-one basis.
+Shares of our class A common stock are not convertible into shares of our class B common stock.